1010Technologies/pxt-makerbit/README.md

 ## Serial MP3
 This package includes support for external Serial MP3 devices with the YX5300 chip.

-The microSD card has to be formatted as FAT16 or FAT32.
+The microSD card has to be formatted as FAT16 or FAT32. exFAT is not supported properly and shall not be used.

 To support all commands properly, the file structure needs to follow a strict pattern:
 - Directory names are two-digit numbers, e.g. `01`.
-- Track names within the directories consist of three digit numbers such as `001.mp3` or `002.wav`
+- Track names within the directories shall start with a three digit numbers such as `001.mp3` or `002.wav`

 Up to 99 directories and 255 tracks are supported.

 ```
 ├── 01/
 │   ├── 001.mp3
-│   ├── 002.mp3
+│   ├── 002 second track.mp3
-│   └── 003.mp3
+│   └── 003 third track.mp3
 ├── 02/
 │   ├── 001.mp3
 │   └── 002.mp3